FinnOD/mappings/README.md

 ## Mapping and Analysis of Phosphorylation Pathways Identified through Network/Graph Signalling

 MAPPINGS is a tool for the deconvolution of complex phosphorylation-based signalling datasets.
 It was designed to use antibody microarray datasets (eg. Kinexus KAM antibody microarrays), though any comparative dataset (control vs treated/infected) can be analysed.
-The MAPPINGS tool seeks to identify pathways of consistent phosphorylation signalling changes in a comparative dataset and rapidly identify lead networks for subsequent validation and exploration.
+The MAPPINGS tool seeks to identify pathways of consistent phosphorylation signalling changes in a comparative dataset and rapidly identify lead subnetworks for subsequent validation and exploration.
 The program functions through a random trails-based function which is influenced by the change in signals observed.
 First described by J. Adderley and F. O’Donoghue in MAPPINGS v1.0, a tool for network analysis of large phospho-signalling datasets: application to host erythrocyte response to *Plasmodium* infection ([Adderley et al., 2021](https://www.biorxiv.org/content/10.1101/2021.05.07.443051v1)).

 ![Example image of MAPPINGS output network formatted in cytoscape](https://github.com/FinnOD/mappings/blob/main/images/ExampleNetwork.jpg)